 We may well be at a Versailles moment now with respect to Russia and for many of the same reasons.
 Communism was a humiliating 70 year disaster for Russia from which there remains no recovery.
 In 1919 the West’s confidence came from victorious armies; now it comes from victorious ideas

 Russia foreign policy does now challenge western interests.
 The danger is that the very measures intended to contain Russia will be symbolic but easy to circumvent and thus irrelevant.
 These measures include boycotting world cups, kicking out diplomats and even increasing western defence spending on items of doubtful value.
-Meanwhile, the emotional impact of those measures within Russia will be real, driving leaders like Putin to take more actions the measures are designed to prevent: just like Versailles.
+Meanwhile, the emotional impact of those measures within Russia will be real, driving leaders like Putin to take more of the very actions the measures are designed to prevent: just like Versailles.

 Russia’s vulnerability is energy.
 They need western technology to extract it and depend on Europe and China to buy it.
 Diluting European dependence would take time but would be meaningful.
 Reduced western dependency on Russian energy would in turn enable western powers to restrict Russian access to western energy technology which Russia badly needs.
-Over time less modern energy extraction technology would reduce Russias energy output, squeeze Russian government revenues and highlight just what a poor job Putin has done modernizing the economy.
+Over time less modern energy extraction technology would reduce Russias energy output, squeeze Russian government revenues and highlight just what a poor job Putin has done of modernising the Russian economy.

 Western policy response to Russia has no simple single answer but avoiding the triumphalism of Versailles is a good start.